The Dacia Logan MCV offers an inexpensive way to get a spacious estate on the cheap. Jonathan Crouch reports on the revised model range.

 Market and Model

 As usual with Dacia products, the Logan MCV has been priced to offer outstanding value for money.
-Prices start at around £7,000 and range up to around £11,500, There's a choice of three trim levels - 'Access', 'Ambiance' and 'Laureate' and three engines - the SCe 75 and TCe 90 petrol units and a 1.5-litre dCi 90 diesel.
-Most variants get a DAB radio and you no longer have to stretch right top the top of the range for air conditioning - it's now standard from the 'Ambiance' level upwards.
-If you want the rugged 'Stepway' bodystyle, you'll need top 'Laureate' trim and you'll be paying from around £11,500.
+Prices start at around £8,500 and range up to around £14,000, There's a choice of four trim levels - 'Access', 'Essential', 'Comfort' and 'Stepway' and three engines - the SCe 75 and TCe 90 petrol units and a 1.5-litre Blue dCi 95hp diesel.
+Most variants get a DAB radio and you no longer have to stretch right top the top of the range for air conditioning - it's now standard from the 'Essential' level upwards.
+If you want the rugged 'Stepway' bodystyle, you'll be paying from around £12,500.

 One of the more interesting features available on the Logan MCV is 'Media Nav'.
 Available on upper spec versions, this is a fully-integrated multimedia system with a large 7" touchscreen running a highly intuitive homepage menu for trouble-free navigation across the system's many useful functions, which include Bluetooth technology and satnav with 2D and 3D (Birdview) display.
 Personal devices can be easily connected to a dashboard USB or jack connector.